danielboendergaard/laravel-3-ide-helper/README.md

-laravel-helpers
+Laravel 3 IDE Helper
 ===============

-Provides Laravel auto-completion for Jetbrains PHPStorm
+Provides Laravel 3 auto-completion for Jetbrains PHPStorm

 The purpose if this repository is to collaborate on keeping the helper file up to date, so please feel free to submit pull requests :)